-Recommended Tour du Mont Blanc Clothing
+Essential equipment for the Tour du Mont Blanc

 - A multipurpose backpack.
+40 litres is recommended.

 - A hat—one that has a brim is ideal for protecting your face and ears from UV.

-Recommended Tour du Mont Blanc Gear
+Recommended equipment for the Tour du Mont Blanc

 - A hydration bladder or a water bottle (one litre at least).